databio/pepatac/README.md

-# ATACseq pipeline
+# 1. ATACseq pipeline overview

 This repository contains a pipeline to process ATAC-seq data.
 It does adapter trimming, mapping, peak calling, and creates bigwig tracks, TSS enrichment files, and other outputs.
 You can download the latest version from the [releases page](https://github.com/databio/ATACseq/releases) and a history of version changes is in the [CHANGELOG](CHANGELOG.md).

-## 1. Pipeline features at-a-glance
+# 2. Pipeline features at-a-glance

 These features are explained in more detail later in this README.